vlandham/captain_z/out/captain_z.md

 #

-The wind was strong up above the buildings.
+The wind was strong up on the top of the building.
 It whipped around the children's hair as they waited for their captain to reach them.
-The first guard was already on the ladder by the time Captain Z made it all the way up.
+The first guard was already on the ladder by the time Captain Z made it all the way up to the roof.

 The group jogged down the length of the building, looking for a way down or a place to hide.
 The rooftop of the next building over was close enough to reach.
 Orion and Nova stepped across the gap between the two buildings.
 They grabbed Lucy's hands to help her across.

 Captain Z jumped the gap and kept running.

 They made it to the end of the roof and looked around.
 The next building was fifteen feet away, too far for any of them to jump and make it.
 They looked down to the alley below.
-The fall would hurt.
+The fall would hurt or worse.

 Captain Z peered down along the sides of the building, hoping to find another ladder they could use to climb down.
 There weren't any on this building, from what she could see.